The spatial clustering of ROSAT all-sky survey Active Galactic Nuclei: V. The evolution of broad-line AGN clustering properties in the last 6 Gyr: Method

-where the quantities from the model are indicated by a superscript 'mdl', $M_{ij}$ is the covariance matrix (Eq.~\ref{jackknife}), $n_{\rm G}$ is the number density of CMASS galaxies, and $\sigma_{n_{\rm G}}$ is the 1$\sigma$ error.
+where the quantities from the model are indicated by a superscript ``mdl'', $M_{ij}$ is the covariance matrix (Eq.~\ref{jackknife}), $n_{\rm G}$ is the number density of CMASS galaxies, and $\sigma_{n_{\rm G}}$ is the 1$\sigma$ error.
 We find $n_{\rm G}=(8.00 \pm 0.18) \times 10^{-5}$ $h^{3}$ Mpc$^{-3}$ over $0.44<z<0.64$, where the 1$\sigma$ error is estimated using jackknife resampling.

-The best fit parameter search and determination of the confidence contours are made using an MCMC method with the MCMC-F90 library by Marko Laine\footnote{\url{http://helios.fmi.fi/~lainema/mcmcf90/}}, which we have modified and linked to our HOD model calculation software.
-Table~\ref{tab:cmassacfhod} provides the best fit parameters and their 90\% confidence errors (or 95\% upper limits).
+The best-fit parameter search and determination of the confidence contours are made using an MCMC method with the MCMC-F90 library by Marko Laine\footnote{\url{http://helios.fmi.fi/~lainema/mcmcf90/}}, which we have modified and linked to our HOD model calculation software.
+Table~\ref{tab:cmassacfhod} provides the best-fit parameters and their 90\% confidence errors (or 95\% upper limits).